 There are ways to take action at home and in your community: learn more here.

-lviii: US Census Bureau; lix: District Department of Transportation (website and staff) as of 2018; lxi: Wall Street Journal; lxii: American Public Transportation Association; lxiii: Office of Planning analysis; lxiv: Department of Energy and Environment 2016 Greenhouse Gas Inventory; all as cited in Sustainable DC 2.0.
+lviii: US Census Bureau; lix: District Department of Transportation (website and staff) as of 2018; lxi: Wall Street Journal; lxiii: American Public Transportation Association; lxiv: Department of Energy and Environment 2016 Greenhouse Gas Inventory; all as cited in Sustainable DC 2.0.